dcrnofficial/doc/POS/POS.md

 The **Ticket Price/Stake Difficulty** is the price you must pay for a ticket during a single 144 block window.

-The **Ticket Pool** is the total number of tickets in the Decred network.
+The **Ticket Pool** is the total number of tickets in the Decred-Next network.

 The **Ticket Fee** (ticketfee) is the fee that must be included in the ticket purchase to incentivize Proof-of-Work (PoW) miners to include that ticket in a new block.
 Ticket Fee usually refers to the DCRN/kB fee rate for a ticket purchase transaction.
 The Ticket Fee defaults to the minimum (0.0001 DCRN/kB), which is typically sufficient.